DeFuanz/MyTaskApp/README.md

 # MyTaskApp
 Create and manage a ToDo list

+--Newest updates--
+* Added MySql Parameters for queries
+* Added Remember me button that stores user and password (needs work to bypass login screen on load)
+* Updated localhost credentials to contain guest user for extra security

 --Point of the project--

 This project was my first project after learning C# for the 2022 Spring summester.